When Should I Quit My Job?Nov 08, 2021

 It’s about looking at your business plan in stages and breaking down what you need to do and the foundations you need to build for each stage to get you to the next.

-For example, when I wanted to create a scalable online program like Irresistible Entrepreneurs Academy, I first needed to develop my signature program.
+For example, when I wanted to create a scalable group coaching program like my 10-week Radical Revenue Accelerator, I first needed to develop my signature program.